duayneDG/getting-started/README.md

 ## Step 4: Set up Slack

 * Download the Slack application (https://slack.com/downloads)
-* Use your Code Immersives email to join this Slack group: https://join.slack.com/t/wdi-05-21/shared_invite/zt-q48gbx2r-p5VlKBu~gTXmP9JuEJojuw
+* Use your Code Immersives email to join our Slack group (a link is in the welcome slideshow)
 * Add a profile picture to your Slack account
 * Send a direct message to the instructor and TAs (a single group message)